The Betrayed (Lostprophets album): Writing and recording

 Although the band had recorded a full album's worth of material in LA, reportedly spending around $500,000, they felt that the resultant recordings were too "slick and shiny", featuring layers of Pro Tools and even trumpets.
 Dissatisfied with this, the recordings were scrapped and the band approached Bob Rock (producer of Liberation Transmission) to produce the album in March 2008.
 However, Rock's hectic and unpredictable schedule, coupled with his scepticism that the songs were good enough to work on full-time, meant that they were not able to record with him until April or June 2009.
 The band also left their US record label, Columbia, also unconvinced of the quality of the new material, around this time, with Sony Music Entertainment taking over their actions in the American market.
-Faced with such adversity, Lostprophets decided to take control of the record back, with bassist Stuart Richardson (who had produced the band's demo EPs in the late 90s and the self-titled debut album for Attack!
+Faced with such adversity, Lostprophets decided to take control of the record back, with bassist Stu Richardson (who had produced the band's demo EPs in the late 90s and the self-titled debut album for Attack!
 Attack! earlier in 2008) leading the production alongside Justin Hopfer for the album.
 They continued writing in 2008, debuting eventual first single "It's Not the End of the World, But I Can See It from Here" (a title that had been mentioned since August 2007, having been one of the first songs written for the new album in 2006) and "Streets of Nowhere" live, as well as a new version of "Next Stop Atro City".